WebDataRocks/pivot-angular/README.md

 ## Learn more about integration with Angular

-For detailed instructions on the integration, please refer to this tutorial: [WebDataRocks integration with Angular 4+](https://www.webdatarocks.com/doc/integration-with-angular/).
+For detailed instructions on the integration, please refer to this tutorial: [Integration with Angular 4+](https://www.webdatarocks.com/doc/integration-with-angular/).